Eaternity/eaternity-website/_posts/about/0000-01-01-idea-vision.md

     </div>
     <div class="col-xs-12 col-sm-offset-1 col-sm-7 xs-push-top">
       <div>
-        <h2>Our Goal: To create the future of gastronomy</h2>
+        <h2>Our Goal: To create the future of our food system</h2>
-        <p>We aim to provide sustainable menu choices in any restaurant.
+        <p>We aim to provide sustainable menu choices in any restaurant and food market.
 To do so, we are building the next generation of solutions and services for the food service industry.
-We streamline the restaurant business and capture the values for today and tomorrow.</p>
+We streamline the your business and capture the values for today and tomorrow.</p>

         <p>Our goal is to give everyone access to climate-friendly meals.
-For individuals and organisations, Eaternity presents solutions to reduce your food-based environmental impact.
+For individuals and organizations, Eaternity presents solutions to reduce your food-based environmental impact.
 The result: global emissions are reduced through simple and delicious measures - longterm.</p>

         <p>At Eaternity we are convinced that we can reduce climate-threatening greenhouse gas emissions by half!
 This is equivalent of 1 ton of CO₂ per person per year.
 That's comparable to driving by car from the north cape (Norway) to Lisboa (Portugal).</p>

-        <p>Eaternity provides solutions, that are delicous, healthy and sustainable.</p>
+        <p>Eaternity provides solutions, that are delicious, healthy and sustainable.</p>
       </div>
     </div>